Dipanshu-Singh-Dev/Wise_Words/README.md

 - On Submitting a Patch request is made instead of a Post request.

 _6. Login:_
-Login page is a simple form to log the user in and provide them role in redux store of either an _Author_ or an _admin_.
+Login page is a simple form to log the user in and provide them role in redux store of either an _Author_, an _Admin_ or a _Reader_.
 The page is rendered using Static Generation since no props are needed.